switit/Postfix-Dovecot-Virtual-Mail-Server/README.md

 dbname = postfix_db
 query = SELECT maildir FROM mailbox WHERE username='%s' AND active = '1'
 ```
 Install and configure postfixadmin with web server of your choice.
-Add DNS A record of your postfixadmin site. then launch YOURPOSTFIXADMINURL.setup.php.
+Add DNS A record of your postfixadmin site. then launch YOURPOSTFIXADMINURL.setup.php in a browser.
 Your postfixadmin config file /etc/webapps/postfixadmin/config.local.php shoul include
 ```
 <?php
 $CONF['configured'] = true;